Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Adapting to asynchronous communication

-Worth noting is that the \Nsize is for both FDMA and TDMA strategies an upper bound on the factor for which we must divide the time or frequency budget per agent, neglecting the effect of guard regions.
-Indeed agents that are at least three communication hops apart can potentially use the same time slot or frequency band without causing interference.
+Worth noting is that the \Nsize is, for both FDMA and TDMA, an upper bound on the factor for which we must divide the time or frequency budget per agent, neglecting the effect of guard regions.
+Agents that are at least three communication hops apart can potentially use the same time slot or frequency band without causing interference.
 Determining the actual factor \(\Nsize'\) is a 2-hop graph colouring problem, for which there exist fast solution algorithms, e.g.,~\cite{Schneider2009graphcolouring,Ahmed2010distributedgraphcolouring}.
 The data rate requirements we give are therefore upper bounds, tight for networks for which there exists no shortest path of three hops or longer.

-\section{Adapting~\cite{Matous22dMPC4FPF} to lossy channels}
+\section{Adapting to lossy channels}

-The reliable communication assumption posed in the original DMPC algorithm in~\cite{Matous22dMPC4FPF} does not hold with wireless communication, since in this case packets may be lost and the algorithm may fail.
-To robustify~\cite{Matous22dMPC4FPF} so to handle unreliable communication, we suppose that agents can infer whether a specific packet has been lost or not.
-Assume indeed that the network employs a simple TDMA scheduler (and similar considerations may be done in the frequency domain): if agent $B$ knows that agent $A$ should have sent it a packet in the near past, but $B$ has not received this expected packet from $A$ in its expected time slot, then $B$ may infer that the packet from $A$ has been lost.
+Assuming reliable communication in underwater realms is risky, since in this case packets may be lost (and algorithms may fail to ensure convergence).
+The mechanism we propose to handle unreliable communication is to suppose that agents can infer whether a specific packet has been lost or not.
+Assuming that the network employs a simple TDMA scheduler (and similar considerations may be done in the frequency domain) actually enables this: if agent $B$ knows that agent $A$ should have sent it a packet in the near past, but $B$ has not received this expected packet from $A$ in its expected time slot, then $B$ may infer that the packet from $A$ has been lost.